mahnoor-zamir/sdg-framework/research_log/week_01.md

 - Parsing logic adapted to handle non-standard SDG indicator CSV format

 ## Experiments & Tests
-- Ran the data extraction script and checked the output for the first few SDGs
+- Ran the data extraction script and checked the output
 - Iteratively debugged parsing logic to ensure correct population of the JSON structure

 # Notes